 Those pictures have a distinctive and defective organisation of space, a special geometry.
 Sanity is needed to integrate inner and outer.
-His use of canvas suggests the way in which he was ill.
+His use of the paper allowed suggests the way in which he was ill.
 But there are thousands of possible geometries, unorthodox but compatible with health, and this suggests how different poetics can differ from each other.

 Variable geometry offers a way of thinking about the nature of representational conventions.
 Naive art rarely uses academic perspective, but it also makes expressive use of its flatness.